ORIF of a Wrist Fracture

-How do I prepare for surgery?
+How do I prepare for ORIF?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will tell you how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of surgery.
+Arrange to have someone drive you home after surgery.

-What will happen during surgery?
+What will happen during ORIF?

 - X-rays may be taken during surgery to make sure the broken bone is set properly.
 X-rays also show if the pins, plates, and screws are placed correctly.
 Your surgeon will close your incision with stitches or staples.
-A splint will be placed over your wrist to keep the bones in place while they heal.
+A splint will be placed over your wrist to prevent movement while your wrist heals.

-What are the risks of surgery?
+What are the risks of ORIF for a wrist fracture?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.